ibm-cloud-docs/vpc/fip-create.md

    * If a floating IP is already attached, the virtual network interface will not be accepted as a file share mount target.
    * If infrastructure NAT is enabled, at most one floating IP can be attached.
-1. In the Attach floating IP side panel, do one of the following:
+1. In the Attach floating IP side panel, choose one of the following options:

    * Click **Reserve new floating IP** to create floating IP, complete the information, and then click **Reserve**.
    * Select an existing floating IP address from the menu, then click **Attach**.